 Ah, spring!
-It's that exhilarating season when we start moving on those honey-do projects we've been dreaming about all winter.
+It's the season of renewal and for moving ahead on those honey-do projects you've been dreaming about all winter.
 Is stonework on your list?
 Maybe a winding garden wall to define your planting beds.
-Or a stone patio and outdoor fireplace for summer celebrations.
+Or a stone patio for summer celebrations.

 If you've decided your honey won't do for the bigger projects and haven't worked with a stonemason before, you may be wondering where to begin.
 Here are some guidelines to help you through the buying process.
 They're based on our years of experience working with customers, listening and learning along the way.

 Finding Inspiration, Pinterest Perhaps?

 Most homeowners want to focus on color first.
 It's the natural place to start and makes good sense to a point.
 So begin by examining your space and look for colors that will unify your design.
 Notice the style and color of surrounding elements like paint, cabinetry or landscaping.

 Are the shades cool or warm?
 Hazy grays or copper browns?
 You may want to choose a granite that complements the Tuscan hues already found in your home.
 Or maybe use a green bluestone as a backdrop to the cool pinks in your perennial border.

 After you've chosen your color palette, consider using light and dark elements to add visual interest.
 Contrast allows the most beautiful stones to stand out.
 Though for a cohesive look, let unity play the lead and keep contrast in the supporting role.